Iran’s new supreme leader is nowhere to be seen. That might be helping the regime to survive

 “Iranian society has been left in a state of confusion,” a popular state-affiliated outlet, Fars News, said after Araghchi’s declaration.
 Another state-affiliated outlet said the move “requires approval from the leadership, and it is necessary for officials to provide clarification on this matter.”
 Iran’s President Masoud Pezeshkian also drew opprobrium last month after apologizing to Arab neighbors and declaring there would be no more attacks against them.

 Such media criticism has increased speculation that there may be infighting among the politicians.
-But after Araghchi came under attack, Ghalibaf delivered a national address to assure the population that there’s cohesion.
+But after Araghchi came under attack, Ghalibaf delivered a national address to assure the population that there’s cohesion and Iranian media began calling

 “This regime is not yet out of the woods,” Vaez said.
 “It is a battle of survival to this day and at any point they could revert back to war, so they are not in a position to get into infighting.”